-This piece is my attempt to bring awareness to well-meaning mothers of the potential familial-hell brought on by our uncontrolled negativity, sensitivity, and emotional manipulation.
+This piece is my attempt to bring awareness of the potential familial-hell brought on by a mother’s uncontrolled negativity, sensitivity, and emotional manipulation.

 A Bad Mood